 Conversely, if today you were to go to a movieplex in the middle of Manhattan on a Saturday night, go ahead and conduct an informal survey with the box office attendant.
 Ask him or her how many NFC transactions have occurred that evening and you should be surprised if the answer is more than three.
 However, if you go back to the same movie theatre by the end of the year, do not be surprised if the answer is more than 30.
 At that point the event horizon will have clearly occurred, and in all likelihood either Isis or Google Wallet will have already become the VHS or Blue Ray of NFC.

-Joe is Senior Consultant for Insight Consultancy, an electronic payments consultancy headquartered in the U.K. His focus is on mobile payments and prepaid products specializing in Latin America, the U.S. Hispanic market and the unbanked.
+Joe is President and Founder of Paytroniks, an electronic payments consultancy headquartered in Plano, Texas.
+His focus is on mobile payments and prepaid products specializing in Latin America, the U.S. Hispanic market and the unbanked.